jyztintan/tp/docs/UserGuide.md

 Specific Formats for each field:
 * NAME: Should only contain Alphanumeric characters and must be unique
-  1. Names are case-insensitive and
+  1. Names are case-insensitive.
-  2. We recommend keeping names to within 50 characters
+  2. Number of spaces between words in the name do not matter.
+  3. By default, the first letter of each word in the name will be made uppercase and the remaining letters lowercase, which is true for the majority of names in real life.
-    * Example: `n/John Doe`
+    * Example: `n/John Doe` and `n\john   doe` are both considered the same valid name.
 * PHONE: Should only contain numbers, and it should be at least 3 digits long
-  * Example `p/81234567`
+  * Example: `p/81234567`
 * INCOME: Income should be an integer and should be at least 0
+  * Example: `i/20000`
 * EMAIL: Emails should be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+  2. The local-part may not start or end with any special characters.
-  2. This is followed by a '@' and then a domain name.
+  3. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.\
      The domain name must:
      * end with a domain label at least 2 characters long
      * have each domain label start and end with alphanumeric characters
      * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+  * Example: `e/realodex-admin@gmail.com`
-* ADDRESS: Must not contain other prefixes within the address. (eg. `a/lemontree stree t/1`)
+* ADDRESS: Must not contain other prefixes within the address.
+  * Example: `a/6 College Ave West`
-* FAMILY: Should be an integer greater than 1. (eg. `f/4`)
+* FAMILY: Should be an integer greater than 1.
+  * Example: `f/4`
 * TAG: only accept "buyer" or "seller" as the input (case-insensitive).
-Multiple tags are accepted (eg. `t/buyer t/seller`)
+Multiple tags are accepted.
+  * Example: `t/buyer`, `t/seller` or both
-* HOUSINGTYPE: must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive)'
+* HOUSINGTYPE: must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive).
+Only one housing type is allowed.
+  * Example: `h/HDB`
 * REMARK: Should only contain Alphanumeric characters, and can be empty if remark is not specified.
+  * Example: `r/Has a cat`
 * BIRTHDAY: Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
+  * Example: `b/22Feb2002`
   1. The date must not be in the future.
-    2. The date must exist in the Gregorian calendar. (eg. `b/29Feb2023` or)
+  2. The date must exist in the Gregorian calendar. (`b/29Feb2023` is not allowed)
+  3. The day "DD" must be numeric.
+For 1st-9th day of the month, the 0 need not be present.
+(Example: `2Feb2002`)
+  4. The month "MMM" refers to the first 3 letters of the month (case-insensitive)
-    3. The year must be greater than or equal to 1000.
+  4. The year "YYYY" must be in full and greater than or equal to 1000. (`b/29Feb02` is not allowed)

 Examples:
 * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB r/Owes $1000. b/27May2003`
-* `add n/Betsy Crowe a/Newgate Prison i/$0 f/1 p/94859694 e/betsyc@rocketmail.com t/Seller h/CONDOMINIUM t/Buyer`
+* `add n/Betsy Crowe a/Newgate Prison i/0 f/1 p/94859694 e/betsyc@rocketmail.com t/Seller h/CONDOMINIUM t/Buyer`

 ### Deleting a client : `delete`